ishan654321/Formula-1-Data-Science-Project/README.md

 - I have used Python(3.10.2) as a programming language, streamlit(1.33.0) framework for the website implementation as well as UI design.
 - Libraries like Pandas, Numpy, Matplotlib, PIL, Plotly is used for this project which adds value to our project by giving us option to use dataframe and various charts and graphs.

-# Remaining Work

-- About F1 section will be updated and will add new content.
-- References will be added.